Blog | 3 The Data Driven Marketer EP 3: Adam Goyette – VP Marketing, G2 Crowd

 You also should spend a lot of time with the BDR team, so meet with them weekly as well to go over campaigns and cadences.
 It’s up to marketers to understand what’s happening with MQLs?
 What’s the cadence?
 What’s the sales follow-up?
 Where can we optimize?

-Ideally, as marketing and sales build alignment, both departments will “steal” ideas from each other and both become stronger.
+Ideally, as you align sales and marketing, both departments will “steal” ideas from each other and both become stronger.

 Keep a close eye on how MQLs enter the pipeline and convert to revenue.
 Break down your pipeline by stage and then break that out to understand the segments.
 For example, how many are coming in from social channels?
 How many are organic demo request?